‘A complete bungle’: Texas’ energy pride goes out with cold

-“I know people are angry and frustrated,” said Houston Mayor Sylvester Turner, who woke up to more than 1 million people still without power in his city.
+“I know people are angry and frustrated,” Houston Mayor Sylvester Turner said Tuesday.
 “So am I.”

-In all, between 2 and 3 million customers in Texas still had no power nearly two full days after historic snowfall and single-digit temperatures created a surge in demand for electricity to warm up homes unaccustomed to such extreme lows, buckling the state’s power grid and causing widespread blackouts.
-More bad weather, including freezing rain, was expected Tuesday night.
+In all, nearly 3 million customers in Texas still had no power Wednesday after historic snowfall and single-digit temperatures created a surge in demand for electricity to warm up homes unaccustomed to such extreme lows, buckling the state’s power grid and causing widespread blackouts.
+A large swath of Texas was under yet another winter storm warning Wednesday.

 The breakdown sparked growing outrage and demands for answers over how Texas — whose Republican leaders as recently as last year taunted California over the Democratic-led state’s rolling blackouts — failed such a massive test of a major point of state pride: energy independence.
 And it cut through politics, as fuming Texans took to social media to highlight how while their neighborhoods froze in the dark Monday night, downtown skylines glowed despite desperate calls to conserve energy.

 “We are very angry.
-I was checking on my neighbor, she’s angry, too,” said Amber Nichols, whose north Austin home has had no power since early Monday.
+I was checking on my neighbor, she’s angry, too,” said Amber Nichols in north Austin.
 “We’re all angry because there is no reason to leave entire neighborhoods freezing to death.”

-She crunched through ice wearing a parka and galoshes, while her neighbors dug out their driveways from six inches of snow to move their cars.
+She crunched through ice wearing a parka and galoshes, while her neighbors dug out their driveways from 6 inches (15 centimeters) of snow to move their cars.

 “This is a complete bungle,” she said.